ycanardeau/ResXGenerator/README.md

 ### GenerationType (per file or globally)
 Use cases: https://github.com/ycanardeau/ResXGenerator/issues/6.

-Because the dependency injection on somes frameworks like Blazor.
-Uses the IStringLocalizer to get resources string.
-And to keep actual functionality.
-It now possible to choose the gerneration type by setting 'GenerationType'.
+Some frameworks, like Blazor, use `IStringLocalizer` to get resource strings via dependency injection.
+To support this while keeping existing functionality, it is now possible to choose the generation type by setting the `GenerationType` parameter.

-This paramerter is optional The default value is 'ResourceManager' to keep the actual behavior by default.
+This parameter is optional.
+The default value is `ResourceManager` to preserve the existing behavior.

 AllowedValues :
 -	ResourceManager
-	- When this option chosen the generator will use the classic [System.Resources.ResourceManager](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager?view=net-9.0) to get resources string.
+	- When this option is chosen, the generator will use the classic [System.Resources.ResourceManager](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager?view=net-9.0) to get resource strings.
 -	CodeGeneration (You can chose this option to replace the GenerateCode option)
-	- When this option chosen the generator will generate code to get resources string.
-See [Generate Code](#Generate-Code) for more details))
+	- When this option is chosen, the generator will generate code to access resource strings.
+See [Generate Code](#Generate-Code) for more details.
 -	StringLocalizer
-	- When this option chosen the generator will generate interface and class to use with [Microsoft.Extensions.Localization](https://docs.microsoft.com/en-us/dotnet/core/extensions/localization) `IStringLocalizer<T>`.
-To see how to use it see [Using IStringLocalizer](#IStringLocalizer)
+	- When this option is chosen, the generator will create interfaces and classes compatible with [Microsoft.Extensions.Localization](https://docs.microsoft.com/en-us/dotnet/core/extensions/localization) `IStringLocalizer<T>`.
+  See [Using IStringLocalizer](#IStringLocalizer) for usage examples.
 -	SameAsOuter
-	- When this option chosen the generator will use the same generation type as the outer class if any.
-If no outer class exist it will fall back to 'ResourceManager'.
+	- When this option is chosen, the generator will use the same generation type as the outer class, if any.
+If no outer class exists, it falls back to `ResourceManager`.
 ```xml
 <ItemGroup>
 	<EmbeddedResource Update="Resources\ArtistCategoriesNames.resx">